xaratustrah/iqtools/README.md

 For the pyTDMS, the [package](https://pypi.python.org/pypi/pyTDMS/0.0.2) in PyPI is **not** used, because it refers to an old version.
 Instead it is provided as a single file here in the repository.

+The spectrum package needs a compiler to build.
+Usually one needs MS Visual ot GCC.
+I use [mingwpy](https://anaconda.org/carlkl/mingwpy) by [carlkl](https://github.com/carlkl).
+You can go to the file list, and choose the one wheel file that you need, donwload and install locally.
+If during the compilation you get the error message

+	cannot find vcvarsal.bat

+then you still need to tell the system that your compiler is `gcc`.
+For that you need to find out where is your home directory in your `msys` or other shell you are using.
+For that type

+	cd
+	pwd

+Then you should see your home directory.
+Then you should create a file there with the name: `pydistutils.cfg` with the following content:

+	[build]
+	compiler = mingw32
+	[build_ext]
+	compiler = mingw32

+After that the compiliation should work like a charm.
+Note that in the current version of the spectrum, the mtm.py needs a patch.
+Replace the following line:

+	p = os.path.abspath(os.path.dirname(__file__))

+with:

+	if hasattr(sys, 'frozen'):
+		p = os.path.abspath(os.path.dirname(sys.executable))
+	else:
+		p = os.path.abspath(os.path.dirname(__file__))

+then perform the compilation.
+Note there is also a ready made package for spectrum that can be found [here](https://anaconda.org/carlkl/spectrum).

 **Compressing using UPX**

 Using [UPX](http://upx.sourceforge.net/) the size of the resulting compilation under windows can be reduced by the following command: